uthcode/learntosolveit/source/beingagooddeveloper.rst

 * A cook who is working in a 5 star hotel and earning more money than his friend in another restaurant?

 * A cook who goes to work at restaurant in USA and serves there?

 Well, none of these mean a good cook, right?

 A good cook is someone who prepares tasty food.
-Who has devoted his mind to the task of preparing the food, so that he and his friends can enjoy good food.
+Who has devoted his mind to the task of preparing food, so that he and his friends can enjoy good food.
 A cook might choose to make a business; but that is a separate aspect and his business will flourish only if his food tastes good.

 How do I become a good cook?